Saniya2701/SkillNest-frontend/README.md

 Author

-Project Overview
+📖 Project Overview

-SkillNest is designed to simulate the functionality of modern online learning platforms where instructors can publish educational content and students can enroll and learn at their own pace.
+SkillNest is designed to replicate the functionality of modern online learning platforms where:

+Instructors can create and manage courses

+Students can browse, purchase, and learn from courses

 The frontend focuses on:

-Providing an engaging user interface
+Creating an intuitive user interface

 Managing application state efficiently